Tutorial: hledger basics

 Save this transaction to the journal ? [y]:

 You are given a chance to review the transaction just entered.
-Here you see hledger's plain text data format for journal entries: a non-indented YYYY/MM/DD date, space, and description, followed by two or more indented posting lines, each containing an account name, two or more spaces, and an amount.
+Here you see hledger's plain text data format for journal entries: a non-indented YYYY-MM-DD date, space, and description, followed by two or more indented posting lines, each containing an account name, two or more spaces, and an amount.
 (Account names can contain spaces, so at least two spaces are needed to separate them from the amount.)
-Press enter.
+Press enter to save the journal entry.

 Saved.